Comas District, Lima

-Comas is a district in Lima, Perú.
+Comas is one of the forty-three districts that make up the Lima Province in Peru, located in the department of the same name.
 It is located in the north area of the city.
-It is one of the most populous districts in the Lima.
+It is one of the most populous districts in Lima.

 Geography

 Comas has a total land area of 48.75 km².
 Its administrative center is located 140 meters above sea level.